NASA-IMPACT/Prithvi-WxC/README.md

 ## Architecture overview: A scalable and flexible vision transformer

-Prithvi WxC, a scalable 2D vision transformer inspired by Hiera, overcomes architectural limitations to handle non-rectangular data topologies.
-It leverages a pretraining strategy with attention and fine-tuning with convolutions, drawing from both Hiera and MaxViT approaches.

-Our data, structured into windows, takes the shape (batch, windows, tokens, features).
-We alternate between **local attention** (within a window) and **global attention** (across windows), akin to modulo masking.
+Prithvi WxC is at its core a scalable 2D vision transformer.
+The architecture is designed to allow for memory-efficient masked pretraining.
+It draws inspiration from both Hiera, MaxViT and SWIN transformers.
+Inputs, structured into windows, take the shape (batch, windows, tokens, features).
+We alternate between **local attention** (within a window) and **global attention** (across windows).
 This is implemented by transposing dimensions between transformer layers.
 Attention acts on the third dimension, the second being part of the batch.
-Masking can target entire windows or individual tokens, the latter disrupting global connections between the same token across windows.
+When data becomes dense -- i.e. in the absence of masking -- it is possible to add SWIN-like shifts to the local attention layers.
 See the figure for illustration:

 ![arch_main](docs/arch_main.png)

 ## Fine-tuning applications